Meet our guides: Jessica Hjert Flod

-To blog about the most difficult aspects of life – to share about her anxiety as well as her diagnoses – helps her feel better, and she knows her writing help others as well.
+To write about the most difficult aspects of life – to share about her anxiety as well as her diagnoses – helps her feel better, and she knows her writing help others as well.

 – As humans, we all deal with the same emotions.
 We’re not alone, says writer and Write Your Self guide Jessica Hjert Flod.

-Jessica has a degree in behavioural science and the purpose of her work within the criminal care system is to reduce relapse into crime and to motivate and support people to seek change.
+Jessica has a degree in behavioral science and the purpose of her work within the criminal care system is to reduce relapse into crime and to motivate and support people to seek change.
 She writes reports to the courts, leads addiction treatment programs as well as group programs for men who abuse women.
 Jessica meets people in deep crisis on a daily basis.
 Her professional experience coupled with a thorough university education have lead to a deep interest in the workings of the human psyche.
 So has her own personal experience of mental health issues.

 Being open is a positive thing